Test-Time Adaptation via Conjugate Pseudo-labels: Conjugate Pseudo Labels

 for some function $f$; when there is no risk of confusion, we will use $h$ in place of $h_\theta(x)$ for simplicity of notation.
 While not every loss can be expressed in such a form, this captures a wide variety of common losses (possibly scaled by a constant value).
 For example, cross-entropy loss corresponds to the choice $f(h) = \log \sum_i \exp(h_i)$ and where $y$ denotes a one-hot encoding of the class label; similarly, squared loss corresponds to the choice $f(h) = \frac{1}{2} \|h\|_2^2$.

 When training an over-parameterized classifier, we can roughly view the training process as (approximately) attaining the \emph{minimum} over hypotheses $h$ for each training example

-However, in the case of losses in the form \eqref{eq:loss_separable}, the minimization of $h$ in this form represents a very specific and well-known optimization problem: it is known as the \emph{convex conjugate} of the function $f$
+where $t$ is the number of training samples.
+However, in the case of losses in the form \eqref{eq:loss_separable}, the minimization over $h$ in this form represents a very specific and well-known optimization problem: it is known as the \emph{convex conjugate} \citep{conj_wiki} of the function $f$

-where $f^*$ denotes the convex conjugate of $f$. $f^*$ is a convex function in $y$ (and indeed, is convex regardless of whether or not $f$ is convex).
-Furthermore, for the case that $f$ is convex differentiable, the optimality condition of this minimization problem is given by $\nabla f(h^\star) = y$, so we also have that
+where $f^\star$ denotes the convex conjugate of $f$. $f^\star$ is a convex function in $y$ (and indeed, is convex regardless of whether or not $f$ is convex).
+Furthermore, for the case that $f$ is convex differentiable, the optimality condition of this minimization problem is given by $\nabla f(h^\text{opt}) = y$, so we also have that